Breeze/northwind-demo/README.md

   - NodeJS with Sequelize

 **Client** is one of
-  - Angular 8
+  - Angular
   - React
   - Vue

-See the [NorthwindCore](NorthwindCore) directory for the complete sample projects.
+See the [client](client) and [server](server) directories for the complete sample projects.
+Any of the clients can work with any of the servers.

 See the [STEPS](STEPS.md) document for the steps to create the sample from scratch.